we-make-software/tech/README.md

 Don’t get confused.
 It’s okay to keep reading or start over from the top.
 Maybe a lightbulb will go off now or later, but understanding comes slowly, and relearning is perfectly fine.
 If you get confused, just read from the top again.

+Im not sure if you need to install a fresh Linux system or need to upgrade.
+But if you plan to install a fresh new system, that is not possible because kernel.org does not provide a full operating system.
+It only provides the Linux kernel part, not the user space or the installer.
+That means it does not include any package manager, tools, or other components that make it possible to install like an ISO system.
+To make it installable, you would need to build your own image, add a bootloader, add user space programs, and then create a bootable ISO.
+So kernel.org is only used to build or upgrade an existing kernel, not to install a full system.
+I am going to do it over SSH.
+SSH means Secure Shell, it is a network protocol that allows you to connect to another machine remotely, and it uses port 22 by default.
+This way you can upgrade or control the kernel directly without reinstalling the full system.
+Remember port 22, we are not going to block it or work with it in this system for now.
+Maybe later we can build a system that can block and open it on demand, but for now this port will stay open.
+It is a port, not everyone needs access to it.

 **⚠️ WARNING ⚠️**: You just upgraded your knowledge a lot!
 Handle it wisely.